Brazilians in Japan: Religion

 With Catholicism widespread in Brazil, in the early days of Brazilian migration to Japan, Catholic churches often served as spaces for migrant gatherings and socialization.
 After World War II many first generation Japanese migrants encouraged their offspring to convert to the Catholic religion for social and economic opportunities in Brazil.
 However, the growth of secular Brazilian community organization, media, and businesses in Japan has taken over part of this role from the churches.
 Migrants, including Brazilians, make up perhaps as much as half of the total Catholic population in Japan.
 However, differences in culture and even in religious tradition have made it difficult to integrate Brazilian migrants into native Japanese Catholic congregations.
-For example, in the Saitama Diocese, although Japanese-speaking and Portuguese-speaking congregation share the same church building, exchange between them is almost non-existent, and the two groups hold ceremonies, celebrations, and other events separately.
+For example, in the Saitama Diocese, although Japanese-speaking and Portuguese-speaking congregations share the same church building, exchange between them is almost non-existent, and the two groups hold ceremonies, celebrations, and other events separately.
 There is also a growing number of Pentecostal denominations in Japan led by migrants from Brazil.

 Japanese new religions see the stream of Brazilian migration as an opportunity to gain new converts.
 The Church of World Messianity (SKK, for Sekai Kyūsei Kyō) is one Japanese new religion which has had a strong following in Brazil; by 1998 they had 300,000 members in Brazil, 97% of non-Japanese background.
 With the increase in Brazilian migration to Japan, by 2006 a total of 21 Johrei centres had engaged Brazilian SKK missionaries in order to provide Portuguese-language orientation to Brazilian migrants.
 They have been somewhat more successful than Catholics in promoting integration between the Brazilian and Japanese parts of their congregations.